SUPPORT GROUP & WORKSHOP INFORMATION

 Peer support groups can be a valuable part of the healing process for many victims/survivors of domestic and/or sexual violence.
-Participants can find strength, support, and validation by connecting with one another in a safe and confidential environment.
-Groups promote self-empowerment, reduce isolation, and provide a space to build on existing strengths.
+Participants can find strength, support, and validation by connecting with one another.
+HAVEN’s safe and confidential environment allows survivors to focus on healing.
+These groups promote self-empowerment, reduce isolation, and provide a space to build on existing strengths.

 Support groups are facilitated by trauma-informed, confidential advocates and all groups are free of charge.

 Call the HAVEN hotline at 603-994-7233 or email firstname.lastname@example.org.